-In late 2015 and early 2016, multiple news articles and social media posts claimed presidential candidate Bernie Sanders “dodged the draft” during Vietnam.
+In late 2015 and early 2016, multiple news articles and social media posts claimed presidential candidate Bernie Sanders had "dodged the draft" during the Vietnam War era:

 Memes saying that Sanders evaded the draft seem to have originated from an editorial published by the Des Moines Register in August 2015:

 I enlisted in the military while I was still in high school.
 Around that time Bernie Sanders' draft board was deciding on his claim that he refused to do military service because he was a conscientious objector.
 He did so to avoid having to serve his country in the Vietnam War.
 Soon after he turned 26, too old to be drafted, and no longer needed ways to avoid the draft.
 Sanders was just settling down in his new home in Vermont in 1970-1971 while I served my country as a military policeman in jeep patrols in Vietnam.